jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.allMarkedResults(): [TestResult](#testresult)[]

-Find all the test case *and* test suite results, in this suite and all its sub-suites, that were marked with `.only`, or `.skip`, and flatten them into a single array.
+Find all the test case *and* test suite results, in this suite and its sub-suites, that were marked with `.only`, or `.skip`, and flatten them into a single array.
 Suites and tests without a body are considered to have been marked with `.skip`.

 Only includes marked results.
-To get results without marks, or specific marks (only `.skip` marks, for example), use [testSuiteResult.allMatchingMarks()](#testsuiteresultallmatchingmarks) instead.
+To get results without marks, or specific marks, use [testSuiteResult.allMatchingMarks()](#testsuiteresultallmatchingmarks) instead.

 [Back to top](#automation-api)